IBM/kafka-streaming-click-analysis/Readme.md

 *Note: One can use unix head or tail utilities for conveniently specifying the range of rows to be sent for simulating clickstream.*

-## Running the stream using Spark shell.
+## Running locally using Spark shell.

 ### Bootstrap Spark.
 Go to the spark install directory and bootstrap the spark shell specifying